 Despite international and national prohibition against chemical weapons, land mines, and other indiscriminate weapons in war time, government and armed groups around the world continue to use them with impunity.
-In Afghanistan, Cambodia, Iraq, Syria, and elsewhere, thousands of defenseless men, women, and children have been killed and maimed every year by these indiscriminate killers.
+In Afghanistan, Cambodia, Iraq, Syria, and elsewhere, thousands of defenseless men, women, and children are killed and maimed every year by these killers.

 With our research, we advocate at the highest national and international levels to end the use and misuse of these weapons.
 For our work to rid the world of the scourge of land mines, PHR shared in the 1997 Nobel Peace Prize.

 Read more about our work below: